juanmc2005/diart/README.md

 ### Get access to 🎹 pyannote models

-By default, diart is based on [pyannote.audio](https://github.com/pyannote/pyannote-audio) models stored in the [huggingface](https://huggingface.co/) hub.
+By default, diart is based on [pyannote.audio](https://github.com/pyannote/pyannote-audio) models from the [huggingface](https://huggingface.co/) hub.
-To allow diart to use them, you need to follow these steps:
+In order to use them, please follow these steps:

 1) [Accept user conditions](https://huggingface.co/pyannote/segmentation) for the `pyannote/segmentation` model
 2) [Accept user conditions](https://huggingface.co/pyannote/segmentation-3.0) for the newest `pyannote/segmentation-3.0` model